 Where Else to See Redwoods in California?

-While Muir Woods might be the most well-known redwoods in the state because it is so close to San Francisco, there are quite a few other redwood destinations in the state – some with even larger trees!
+While Muir Woods might have the most well-known redwoods in the state because it is so close to San Francisco, there are quite a few other redwood destinations in the state - some with even larger trees!
 Here are a few worth visiting on a longer California road trip:

 - Chandelier Drive-Through Tree in Mendocino County